blackoffee/Shizuku/README.md

 - Right click to add new object to simulation domain
 - Middle click to remove existing object from simulation domain
 - Left click and drag to move existing object within simulation domain
-- Resize the window to change the simulation domain extents
-- In 3D mode, use the middle button to rotate the model.
+- Use the middle button to rotate the model.
 Hold Ctrl and use the middle button to pan the model.

 INSTALLATION INSTRUCTIONS
 -------------------------

 1. Download Release.zip
 2. Extract all contents to any location on your drive
-3. Run LBM_GL_CPP.exe
+3. Run executable